Diff-TTSG: Denoising probabilistic integrated speech and gesture synthesis: Experiments

-We evaluated our proposed ISG approach using the Trinity Speech-Gesture Dataset II (TSGD2)\footnote{\url{https://trinityspeechgesture.scss.tcd.ie/}} \cite{ferstl2021expressgesture,ferstl2020adversarial}.
-These data builds on the initial Trinity Speech-Gesture Dataset \cite{IVA:2018} used in previous ISG work \cite{alexanderson2020generating,wang2021integrated}, but is larger, uses another speaker, and has more accurate mocap.
-The dataset comprises six hours of time-aligned 44 kHz audio and 120 fps marker-based motion-capture recordings of a male actor, native in Hiberno English, speaking and gesturing freely and spontaneously to a person situated behind the camera.
-We held out 1.5 hours for testing and validation.
+The TSGD2 dataset comprises six hours of time-aligned 44 kHz audio and 120 fps marker-based motion-capture recordings of a male actor, native in Hiberno English, speaking and gesturing freely and spontaneously to a person situated behind the camera.
+More detail on the data is given in \cite{ferstl2021expressgesture,ferstl2020adversarial}.
+We held out 1.5 hours of data for testing and validation, and trained on the remaining 4.5 hours.
+This is a quite small amount of material compared to the speech corpora often used to train contemporary TTS systems, with the widely used LJ Speech dataset comprising around 24 hours of audio, for example.

 Audio was segmented into breath groups like in \cite{szekely2019casting} and then transcribed using Whisper ASR \cite{radford2022robust}.
 The same 80-dim.\ acoustic features as HiFi-GAN were used \cite{kong2020hifi}.
-The motion data (45-dim.\ pose vectors $g_t$ following \cite{alexanderson2020style}) was downsampled to 86.13 fps to match the frame rate of the acoustic features.
-Fingers were ignored since finger mocap is notoriously unreliable.
+The motion data (45-dim.\ pose vectors $g_t$ with rotations represented using the exponential map \cite{grassia1998practical} as in \cite{alexanderson2020style}) was downsampled to 86.13 fps using cubic interpolation to match the frame rate of the acoustic features.
+Fingers were ignored since finger mocap is notoriously unreliable and prone to unnatural-looking artefacts.